SwapnilChand/jobs.ai/README.md

 - Generates tailored resumes from your code history
 - Finds and applies to matching job listings
 - Builds interview prep schedules
 - Sends cold emails to target companies
+- Get your Market Rate based on skills
+- Alerts you if you're underpaid and suggests opportunities apt to your skills
+- Help transition to different domain
+- Gives motivational reminders during job hunt reminding of past achievements

 ---